 If you market your product or service based on specific features, make sure they’re available as soon as customers buy your product.
 Better yet, build your onboarding process and tour around the features that play the biggest role in your product’s marketing.

-The easier you can make the process of using your application and accessing its full value, the better your first impression will be.
+The easier it is to use your application and access its full value, the better your first impression will be.
 Deliver on your promises right from the start through a great user experience and you’ll win over customers quickly and retain them for the long term.

 The better you understand your customers, the easier you’ll find it to retain them.
-Retently lets you gather, analyze and act on feedback from your customers using a simple, highly effective one question survey.
+Retently lets you gather, analyze and act on customer feedback using simple, yet highly effective Net Promoter Score, CSAT and CES surveys.

-Learn more about how Net Promoter Score works and start today using Retently to measure and grow your customers’ satisfaction.
+Learn more about Retently’s unique features and start using our specialized CX survey software to measure and grow your customer satisfaction today.

 Get notified of new articles Leave your email to get our monthly newsletter.